ethersphere/bee-docs/docs/bee/installation/install.md

 Great!
 Our API is listening!

-Next, let's see if we have connected with any peers by querying our [Debug API](/docs/bee/working-with-bee/debug-api).
-Note that the debug api listens at port 1635 by default (`localhost:1635`).
+Next, let's see if we have connected with any peers by querying the API which listens at port 1633 by default (`localhost:1633`).

 :::info
 Here we are using the `jq` [utility](https://stedolan.github.io/jq/) to parse our javascript.
 Use your package manager to install `jq`, or simply remove everything after and including the first `|` to view the raw json without it.